lukavujnovac/iOSAcademyProject/README.md

 Application creates it's UI using UIKit with additional libraries.

 ## Bugs
-major bugs: After logging in the app displays ExploreVC without tabbar
+major bugs: After logging in the app displays ExploreVC without tabbar (works after app restart)

 minor/solved bugs: Pagingation with players showing all items after paging, when should show only items fetched from new page. (solved with games for teams)